T-SQL Tuesday #17: Applying APPLY

 CROSS APPLY operator as well as some trickery with XML to build the string.
 Here's what I came up with.
 When run against the AdventureWorks sample DB this will return a sorted and pipe-delimited list of each ProductID for every SalesOrderID.

-1SELECT DISTINCT d.SalesOrderID, LEFT(ProdID.list, LEN(ProdID.list)-1) AS ProductList FROM Sales.SalesOrderDetail d CROSS APPLY ( SELECT CONVERT(VARCHAR(10), ProductID) + '|' AS [text()] FROM Sales.SalesOrderDetail e WHERE d.SalesOrderID = e.SalesOrderID ORDER BY ProductID FOR XML PATH('') ) AS ProdID (list);
+1SELECT DISTINCT d.SalesOrderID, LEFT(ProdID.list, LEN(ProdID.list)-1) AS ProductList 2FROM Sales.SalesOrderDetail d 3CROSS APPLY ( 4 SELECT CONVERT(VARCHAR(10), ProductID) + '|' AS [text()] 5 FROM Sales.SalesOrderDetail e 6 WHERE d.SalesOrderID = e.SalesOrderID 7 ORDER BY ProductID 8 FOR XML PATH('') 9) AS ProdID (list);

 APPLY than this, but this was how I first discovered how helpful it could be.
 I don't have the original cursor-laden code to do a comparison against, but it shouldn't be too much of a stretch to believe that the above code is way faster than iterating and looking for matches.